KseniaDonicheva/sw-performance/request_optimisation/spa/spa_app_shell/README.md

 # Test procedure
 ### Start the test
 - __Important before each test (!)__ : remove the old Service Worker from browser.
 Or tick the option "update on reload" in Chrome.
+- Run `npm install` in this folder to install Vue and its components
+- Prepare build `npm run build`(the `serve` option, doesn't support service worker)
 - Start the server: `http-server -p 8080 -c-1 ./dist`
 - Run test file: `node ../tests/runPerfTest.js`
 - Test results are written to `perfData.json`